live-clones/gmsh/tutorial/c++/README.txt

-This directory contains (parts of the) Gmsh tutorial, written using the Gmsh C++ API.
+This directory contains (parts of the) Gmsh tutorial, rewritten using the Gmsh C++ API.

-To run the tutorials, you need the Gmsh dynamic library and the associated header file (`gmsh.h').
+To compile and run the tutorials, you need the Gmsh dynamic library and the associated header file (`gmsh.h').
 These can be either obtained

 - from the binary Software Development Kit (SDK) available on the Gmsh website http://gmsh.info/bin/, for Windows, Linux and macOS.
 Download and uncompress the relevant gmsh*-sdk.* archive for your operating system.
-To compile the first tutorial using, assuming that you are currently in the root directory of the SDK, and that you are using the g++ compiler:
+To compile the first tutorial, assuming that you are currently in the root directory of the SDK and that you are using the g++ compiler:

     g++ -o t1 -Iinclude share/doc/gmsh/tutorial/c++/t1.cpp -Llib -lgmsh

-  then run
+  Then run

     ./t1

-  If your compiler has a different ABI than the compiler used to generate the binary SDK (see the top-level README.txt file in the SDK for additional information), you should use the "gmsh.h_cwrap" header instead of "gmsh.h".
+  If your compiler has a different ABI than the compiler used to generate the binary SDK (see the top-level `README.txt' file in the SDK for additional information), you should use the `gmsh.h_cwrap' header instead of `gmsh.h'.
   For example, to compile a C++ example with Microsoft Visual Studio 2017 in the Visual Studio shell: